OOPSpam/blog/_posts/2022-05-20-spam-protection-for-formidable.md

 Formidable Forms is one of the most popular contact form builder out there with over 13M downloads.
 It has everything you need to build a complex form from payment gateway integrating (Stripe etc.) to conditional logic and more.
 Formidable Forms Lite is available in the WordPress plugin directory and comes with basic fields and built-it spam filtering options.
 The Pro version adds advanced fields and many more features.
 [Check out official comparison](https://formidableforms.com/lite-upgrade/) between Lite & Pro.

 In this article, we are going to focus only on anti-spam capabilities of Formidable Forms.
 Both free Lite and paid Pro versions come with the same built-in spam protection choices.
-And then we look into third-party alternatives, including [our WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/).
+And then we look into third-party alternatives.

 ## Honeypot